Ronit-jaiswal/Ronit-jaiswal/README.md

-- 👋 Hi, I’m @Ronit-jaiswal
+- 👋 Hi, I’m @Ronit-Jaiswal
 - 👀 I’m interested in learing new technology,food,books
--
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning phython
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ronitjaiswal9@gamil.com

 <!---
 Ronit-jaiswal/Ronit-jaiswal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.